lyckade/xpstart/README.md

 Specially with the new default airports it is necessery to have a programm which orders the sceneries on a way which makes sence.

+For this xpstart reorders the sceneries over the scenery_packs.ini file.

 ## Layers

 X-Plane sceneries can be grouped what they do.
 It is important that the groups are loaded in the correct order.
 The following groups are ordered the way x-plane should load them: